aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 ### Creating Jinja2 Templates

-Edit the appropriate jinja2 templates in `pyavd/_eos_cli_config_gen/j2templates/eos` and `pyavd/_eos_cli_config_gen/j2templates/documentation` to generate the desired configuration and documentation.
+Edit the appropriate Jinja2 templates in `pyavd/_eos_cli_config_gen/j2templates/eos` and `pyavd/_eos_cli_config_gen/j2templates/documentation` to generate the desired configuration and documentation.

-Add a new jinja2 template if adding a top-level feature, also modify the `pyavd/_eos_cli_config_gen/j2templates/eos-intended-config.j2` and `pyavd/_eos_cli_config_gen/j2templates/eos-device-documentation.j2` to add these new templates, trying to respect the order in the EOS CLI.
+When adding a top-level feature, add a new jinja2 template following the naming convention and modify the `pyavd/_eos_cli_config_gen/j2templates/eos-intended-config.j2` and `pyavd/_eos_cli_config_gen/j2templates/eos-device-documentation.j2` to add these new templates where relevant, in particular to respect EOS CLI order.

 #### Jinja2 Templates Guidelines